iGovDirect/Security-Review/README.md

 Counter Measures: If the target notice that the screen is taken over he/her will have to unplug from the internet to stop the attack.
 The intrusion will be reported as a possible zero-day attack so it can be patched.

-**Scenario:** Attacker uses hardware backdoor in mobiles, put there during delivery from the manufacturer, to change voting results.
+**Scenario:** Attacker uses hardware backdoor in mobiles, put there during delivery from the manufacturer, to change voting results in a limited number of proposals to avoid detection.
 (Advanced Persistent Threat)

-Counter Measures: Since voting records are auditable, it's possible to figure out which manufacturers have this problem.
-The risk for the manufacturer is high as being caught means criminal charges and most likely a ban of sales.
+Counter Measures: Since voting records are auditable for anybody, voters will be able to see if their vote changed.
+The Foundation also hope to use AI to trigger audits when neccessary.
+The risk for the manufacturer is very high as being caught means criminal charges and most likely a ban of sales.

 ### Report a Vulnerability or Threat